Monday, April 22, 2024

 The automobile with the shotgun in it had been reported stolen many months earlier.
 The trail reached all the way to Providence, RI, though both the car and the weapon were registered to fictitious Maine persons.
 Both the car and the gun were clean of fingerprints, suggesting to police that the job was done by professionals, not punks.

 The weapon, an automatic shotgun, lent further credence to Siegel’s murder being a gangland crime.
 It was the same type of weapon used in a pair of recent gang murders in Boston, as well as a botched attack on a store on Boston’s Washington Street.
 Police believed a killer, or killers, were being hired by mobsters for what they called “spot jobs.”
-The guns were expensive new models, but the police surmised that if a hit man was being paid a good amount to kill someone, there was no loss in buying a new gun for the job and discarding it.
+The guns were expensive new models, but the police surmised that if a hit man was being paid well to kill someone, there was no loss in buying a new gun for the job and discarding it.
 Like the piece used to kill Siegel, an abandoned shotgun found after the failed store shooting was registered to a fictional Mainer.

 As police gathered more information, their frustration increased.
-None of the pieces fit together.
+None of the pieces of this puzzle fit together.
 In time, investigators couldn’t settle on whether the murder was gang related, or merely a personal incident that had escalated into violence.
 Siegel was, his friends said, a bold man who didn’t back down from anyone.

 He’d grown up in Boston’s West End, where he was said to have had “a good many scraps.”
-Siegel began his professional boxing career in 1916, winning several bouts in Boston before joining the war effort in 1917.
+Siegel began his professional boxing career in 1916 before joining the war effort in 1917.
 After serving 13 months overseas in the 82nd Division (and suffering shrapnel wounds in the right arm) he resumed fighting in the ring.
 By this time his family had settled into Revere’s Beachmont neighborhood, and Siegel often stayed at their home on the corner of Shirley Avenue and Nahant Street.
 It made him a favorite among the locals.
 Boxing was soaring in popularity, and Revere had its very own fighter to admire.

 A 21 bout undefeated streak was highlighted by a points win over a shopworn Ted “Kid” Lewis of Britain, and a decision over Tommy Corcoran (aka “Young Kloby”) in front of 15,000 at Braves Field.
 The Globe declared the Siegel-Corcoran bout was, “one of the best battles ever held in Boston.”
 It also earned Siegel the welterweight championship of New England, a minor title that no doubt filled its winner and his loved ones with pride.